 We lay out a path from here to there in faith each year and provide resources for people making their way in deeper faith, hope and love.
-We call the “gifts for growing” since someone among us has given them as a gift to help us come to our fullness.
-These are offerings that relate especially for everyone who is receiving and respected the first seeds of faith:
+We call the resources “gifts for growing” since someone among us has given them as a gift to help us come to our fullness.
+Here are a few samples of the kinds of offerings which could be especially useful to everyone who is newly planted with faith:

 - Prayer workshops teach us to talk to God and listen for the movement of the Spirit.

 - The annual Comfort Retreat gives us basic tools for healing and learning to hope.